Valuation and Accounting of Natural Capital for Green Economy in Africa

 Prior to the Rio+20 Conference, PEI Botswana—together with Conservation International—lobbied for the need to prioritize natural capital accounting and economic valuation of natural resources and ecosystems at the Summit for Sustainability in Africa.
 One of the outputs of the summit was the Gaborone Declaration, co-signed by 10 African states, highlighting natural capital accounting as an important vehicle for sustainable development.
 At the VANTAGE conference, the Gaborone declaration was highlighted as a road map for ensuring that the value of natural capital is quantified, monetized and integrated into development planning and business practice.

-"Natural accounting and valuation is not a fringe activity, but a cornerstone of the wealth of nations upon which sustainable, equitable and prosperous societies will be built" said the UN Under-Secretary General and UNEP Executive Director, Achim Steiner.
+"Natural accounting and valuation is not a fringe activity, but a cornerstone of the wealth of nations upon which sustainable, equitable and prosperous societies will be built" said the UN Under-Secretary General and UN Environment Executive Director, Achim Steiner.

 Challenges remain, however, in the implementation of environmental accounting in terms of organizing and collecting data, synchronizing the scales of ecosystems and administration, and with respect to institutional arrangements, including inter-agency coordination, and a lack of appropriate expertise and resources.
 Delegates recommended making explicit linkages between VANTAGE and poverty alleviation, noting that tackling poverty remains a priority for Africa.
 In view of these challenges further capacity building and concerted efforts by African countries to mainstream valuation and accounting of natural capital into decision-making processes are needed.